gdavis/GDIIndexBar/README.md

 ### Instantiation

-GDIIndexBar can be instantiated through code or by setting outlets with Interface Builder.
-See the example project for examples of both.
+`GDIIndexBar` can be instantiated through code or by setting outlets with Interface Builder.
+See the example project to view an example IB-only implementation.
+Below is an example of of instantiating an index bar from a view controller's `viewDidLoad` method:

-Code Example:

-    - (void)viewDidLoad
-    {
-      [super viewDidLoad];

     GDIIndexBar *indexBar = [[GDIIndexBar alloc] initWithTableView:tableView];
     indexBar.delegate = self;
     [self.view addSubview:indexBar];
-    }

-    #pragma marka - Index bar delegate
+### Providing Data

+To correctly display an index bar its delegate must implement the `numberOfIndexesForIndexBar:` and `stringForIndex:` methods.

     - (NSUInteger)numberOfIndexesForIndexBar:(GDIIndexBar *)indexBar
     {